 For those applicants to the Web and Multimedia Design Program, who did not major in design, 9 semester hours of design courses are necessary for admission.
-However, if the applicant has not taken design courses, the program offers up to three preparatory courses that must be completed with a grade of at least a B or better before the candidate can begin taking technical design courses in the program (see program/concentrations for details).
+However, if the applicant has not taken design courses, the program offers up to three preparatory courses that must be completed with a grade of at least a B or better before the candidate can begin taking technical design courses in the program (see WMM program for details).

 All documents should be sent directly to:GST Office of Admissions